-• Information and/or access to CPR and first-aid courses taught within the EMS system
+Information and/or access to CPR and first-aid courses taught within the EMS system

 North Coast EMS has approved several Public Safety First Aid training programs that include CPR and first aid training.
 Approved scope options currently include Naloxone.
-We continue to work with Law Enforcement in their process to utilize Naloxone by trained personnel pursuant to state standards.

-Involvement in public service announcements involving prevention or EMS related issues
+• Involvement in public service announcements involving prevention or EMS related issues

-North Coast EMS staff members participated in local injury and illness prevention and children's safety programs.
-Though activities have been limited this quarter due to Covid restrictions.
+North Coast EMS staff members participated in local injury and illness prevention and children's safety programs, although activities have been limited this quarter due to Covid restrictions.
+We recently encouraged SJH, as the SRC, to increase their advertisements regarding activation of the 9-1-1 system for chest pain and other critical emergencies.